Menu Close

 For What Was Jerusalem known?
 Had God acted with compassion towards His people?
 What dire prediction did Jesus make?
 Has God finished with Israel? – (Mt.23:37-39)

 Jerusalem was the centre of Israel’s worship.
-It was the place where God chose to dwell among His people, and for His name to be honoured (c.f.
-Exo.25:22; 1 Kgs.8:20-21, 27-30).
+It was the place where God chose to dwell among His people, and for His name to be honoured (see Exo.25:22; 1 Kgs.8:20-21, 27-30).
 God had shown compassion and patience from generation to generation.
 He had cared for them as a mother hen protects her chicks, by sending prophets to give Israel His message.
 They had refused His warnings and killed His servants.
 Consequently, Jesus prophesied – Behold, your house is being left to you desolate!
 (Mt.23:38).
 He then stated that – from now on you will not see Me UNTIL you say, `Blessed is He who comes in the name of the Lord!’
 (Mt.23:39 c.f.
 Zech.12:10-14; Rom.11:25-27; Rev.1:7).
-Jesus foresaw a time of renewal for the nation of Israel.
+In this, Jesus endorsed an earlier O.T. prophecy by Hosea – I will go and return to My place until they acknowledge their guilt and seek My face; In their affliction, they will earnestly seek Me (Hos.5:15)

-Posted in Matthew, Year 1, Day 1, Bible Books, New Testament, Gospels, BRP Plus, Chapter 23, Week 52
+Posted in Gospels, Day 1, Bible Books, Matthew, Year 1, BRP Plus, New Testament, Chapter 23, Week 52

 Leave a Reply